 The Habitat volunteers undertook planting of canopy trees along the upper section of Shrimptons Creek closest to the nursery (mostly in Santa Rosa

 Park) during 2014 - 2015.
 From 2016 onwards the volunteers have been planting mid-storey habitat connectors

 and some habitat haven areas within this upper section.

 Special habitat haven planting events, involving local residents, nursery volunteers,

 Greenwood Park bushcare volunteers and volunteers from Johnson Controls Inc,

-were untertaken in 2015 and 2016 starting near ELS Hall and Greenwood Park.
+were untertaken from 2015 to 2017 near ELS Hall and in Greenwood Park, Tindarra Reserve and Flinders Park.
 Future plantings

 of habitat islands will continue to add connections between Epping Road and Quarry Road.

 Shrimptons Creek neighbours and our regular volunteers will be invited to come along to lend a hand.